alsora/ros2-raspberrypi/README.md

 ##### Get a RaspberryPi Raspbian Stretch sysroot.

-You can copy your own or create one with the provided script

     $ bash create_sysroot.sh

 If you want to add a specific dependency, you can do it in `Dockerfile_sysroot`.

+If you already have your own sysroot, you can use it.
+You only have to rename it `ros2-raspbian-rootfs`.
+If you experience any build issue, try again using the sysroot created by the provided bash script.

 ##### Get the ROS2 sources